harness/developer-hub/docs/service-reliability-management/monitored-service/change-source/victorops-change-source.md

 ## Add VictorOps as a change source

-To add VictorOps as a change source to a monitored service:
+To add VictorOps as a change source to a monitored service, do the following:

 1. In your Harness project, go to **Service Reliability** > **Monitored Services**.
    A list of monitored services is displayed.